Octal450/MD-80/README.md

 For frequently asked questions in regard to FlightGear itself, please refer to the [FlightGear FAQ page](https://wiki.flightgear.org/Frequently_asked_questions).

 Documentation for this aircraft can be found [here](https://github.com/Octal450/FlightGear-Aircraft-Documentation/tree/master/MD-80).

+Documentation for the HT9100 FMS and MCDU can be found [here](https://github.com/Octal450/FlightGear-Aircraft-Documentation/tree/master/HT9100).